woofers/react-sheet-slide/README.md

 This library is largely based on the fantastic [react-spring-bottom-sheet](https://github.com/stipsan/react-spring-bottom-sheet).
 While [react-spring-bottom-sheet](https://github.com/stipsan/react-spring-bottom-sheet) is much more feature-packed than `react-sheet-slide`, supporting more props like many different callbacks on sheet snap start/end.
 However the extra dependencies like `xstate` and the `resize-observer` polyfill can lead to a larger bundle size.
-Also using `react-spring` as a dependencies instead of a peer dependencies limits users of the library from controlling they version of `react-spring` they use.
-It can also lead to 2 versions of `react-spring` being bundled. if the user is using a newer or older major version than the library.
+Also using `react-spring` as a dependencies instead of a peer dependencies limits users of the library from controlling the version of `react-spring` they use.
+It can also lead to 2 versions of `react-spring` being bundled, if the user is using a newer or older major version than the library.

 By simplifying the API these libraries can be removed, and by moving `react-spring` to a peer dependencies